CloudBindle/bindle/README.md

 This does the same but installs using only a single node (rather than a master with associated slave nodes).

+### Re-running Ansible

+Note that Ansible playbooks should be designed to run idempotently (and Ansible provides many tools to aid in this).
+Therefore, it should be possible to re-run the Ansible steps for development purposes or to test an environment for any major issues.
+You can re-run ansible-enabled deployments via the following command to the launcher script which provides a working-dir and a config-file.

+    perl bin/launcher/launch_cluster.pl --working-dir target-os-cluster --config-file vagrant_cluster_launch.json  --run-ansible

 ## Controlling the VM